 Symptoms that are usually part of a chronic condition can include:

 • Leg pain (sciatica) and possible numbness and tingling.
 Pain can radiate down the leg to the buttock and/or the foot, and can be worse with sitting or prolonged standing.
-This type of pain can be due to a lumbar herniated disc.
+This type of pain, including sciatica, can be due to a lumbar herniated disc.

 • Pain with certain movement and positions (such as bending forward, running, standing, sitting).
 The pain tends to fluctuate, with little or no pain at times, and then can flare up at other times.
 This chronic back pain can be caused by degenerative disc disease.